garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/SQLAlchemy Session.md

 - The Session object is the public interface for the [[Object Relation Mapping (ORM)]]
 - Establishes all [[COMPSCI235 - Software Development Methodologies/database|database]] conversations through internal explicit [[transaction(s)]]
 	- what a Session does
+- "Holding zone" for objects during the Session's lifespan
+	- maintains an active reference to the set of all mapped entities which are present in memory
+		- why it is done
+-